Table of Contents

 2. Term Loans

 If you’re having a cash flow crunch and need capital quickly, a term loan from an alternative lender can often put funds in your account the same day you’re approved.
+With a term loan, you get a lump sum of cash up front and pay it back, with interest, on a predetermined schedule.

 3. Invoice Financing and Factoring

-If your business sends invoices to clients, you may be able to leverage them as collateral for financing in one of two ways.
 The first is invoice financing, which allows you to borrow the value of unpaid invoices to get a loan.
 The lender takes a percentage of the invoice value as a fee.
 Once you receive payment on the invoices, you pay back the loan.

 4. Equipment Loans

 Either traditional or alternative loans may in some cases require you to put up collateral like real estate, a cash deposit, or other assets.
-If you don’t have qualifying assets like these but need to purchase equipment like heavy machinery, a refrigerator for your restaurant, or computers, you might want to consider an equipment loan.
+If you don’t have qualifying assets like these but need to purchase equipment such as heavy machinery, a refrigerator for your restaurant, or computers, you might want to consider an equipment loan.

-The equipment you’re purchasing acts as the collateral for the loan.
+With these loans, the equipment you’re purchasing acts as the collateral for the loan.
 That means that if you default on the loan, the lender could take that equipment to cover your debt.

 While equipment loans can be considered alternative financing, they may still ask applicants to meet certain qualifications, which can include a minimum credit score, a minimum time in business, and/or minimum annual revenue.